devpreetlabs/ESP32-S3-AI-Assistant/README.md

-# 🤖 ESP32-S3 AI Assistant
+# 🤖 ESP32-S3 AI Assistant [PROJECT CURRENTLY DELAYED (will be locked in for development after the V4 version of NOVA)]

 A voice-based AI assistant project built around the **Seeed Studio XIAO ESP32-S3**.